Generic rank of Betti map and unlikely intersections: Introduction

-In \cite{ACZBetti} the question of determining \eqref{EqBettiRankMaxIneqIntro} was explicitly asked and systematically studied for the first time.
-The submersivity problem, namely $l=g$, was solved for all $\cA/S$ with $\mathrm{End}(\cA/S) = \Z$ and $\dim \varphi_S(S) \ge g$.
+The question to characterize \eqref{EqBettiRankMaxIneqIntro} was explicitly asked and systematically studied for the first time in \cite{ACZBetti}.
+The submersivity problem, \textit{i.e.} $l=g$, was solved in \textit{loc.cit} for all $\cA/S$ with $\mathrm{End}(\cA/S) = \Z$ and $\dim \iota_S(S) \ge g$.
 A clear connection to functional transcendence (Andr\'{e}'s independence of abelian logarithms \cite{AndreMumford-Tate-gr} and pure Ax-Schanuel \cite{MokAx-Schanuel-for}) was presented.

-In our paper we completely solve the \textit{generic rank} problem by giving a criterion (equivalent condition) to \eqref{EqBettiRankMaxIneqIntro} for each $l$ \textit{in simple terms of the geometry of $X$}; see Theorem~\ref{ThmCriterionDegIntro} and above, and its simplification \eqref{EqCriterionDegIntroSimpleCases} for some particular $\cA/S$.
+In our paper we completely solve the \textit{generic rank} problem by giving a criterion (equivalent condition) to \eqref{EqBettiRankMaxIneqIntro} for each $l$ \textit{in simple terms of the geometry of $X$}.
 Our approach is independent of \cite{ACZBetti}.
 It uses functional transcendence (in a different vein, mixed Ax-Schanuel \cite{GaoAxSchanuel}), combined with a finiteness result \cite[Theorem~1.4]{GaoAxSchanuel}.
-We refer to the end of $\mathsection$\ref{SubsectionACZHistory} for more details.
+Here let us state the criterion in an equivalent (but simpler formulated) way: give a criterion to $\mathrm{rank}_{\R} (\mathrm{d}b_{\Delta}|_X) < 2l$ for each $l$.